monarch-initiative/dipper/README.md

    ensembl,hgnc,orphanet,omia,flybase,mmrrc,wormbase,mpd,gwascatalog,go
    ```
 * Don't see a parser you want?
 Feel free to request a new one, or you could contribute a Source parser to our suite!
-Please see our [best-practies documentation](sources/README.md) for details on writing new Source parsers
+Please see our [best-practices documentation](sources/README.md) for details on writing new Source parsers
 using Dipper code, and make a Pull request.

 ## License (Under consideration)